 To allow BCBSO to intervene in the instant proceeding, where the only issue it raises has already been decided, where the only objective served is BCBSO's long-standing interest in delaying this investigation, and where BCBSO utterly fails to demonstrate that it has any legitimate interest in the material sought by the CID (or that such an interest would be adversely impacted by resolution of this matter), would seriously undermine the ability of the Antitrust Division to investigate unlawful conduct, and give to the targets of investigations generally an unprecedented ability to obstruct and delay those proceedings.

-For the forgoing reasons, the United States requests that BCBSO's Motion to Intervene
+For the forgoing reasons, the United States requests that BCBSO's Motion to Intervene be denied.

 Dated: August 22, 1996